 Once you have mapped your building elements with the corresponding materials, you will be able to see your results at this tab.

-- Tons CO2e: The total amount of CO2e based on the material mappings.
+- Result [kgCO2e]: The total amount of CO2e based on the material mappings for this particular layer.

-- % of total: The % distribution to the total of each building element.
+- Result [%]: The relative % distribution to the total of each building element.

 3. External Wall

 13. Horizontal Finish

 If you wish to model more complex masses as one, such as a wall with insulation and not each element separately, you are still able to do so by designing each element under the same layer.
 Then, under the layers tab, choose the corresponding layer, ungroup them and then hit on refresh.
 Back in the Materials tab you should be able to see a list of all the elements under the specific layer, as shown below: